EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 3.1 DIDs

-Organisational Wallets manage two types of identities: legal person and natural person.
+Organisational Wallets manage two types of identities: legal persons and natural persons.
 Each legal person and natural person is identified by a unique identifier.
 The use of Decentralised Identifiers (DIDs) permits the implementation of self-sovereign digital identities.
-Each DID is associated with a DID Document that may contains public keys, service endpoints, and other metadata needed for interactions.
+Each DID is associated with a DID Document, which may contain public keys, service endpoints, and other metadata required for interactions.
-DIDs can be used across various platforms and services, fostering interoperability and user autonomy in the digital identity landscape.
+DIDs can be used across various platforms and services, promoting interoperability and user autonomy in the digital identity landscape.
-In the context of this RFC, the DID of a natural person is only used in the context of the organisation and managed using the Organisational Wallet.
+In the context of this RFC, the a natural person's DID is used only in the context of the organisation and is managed using the Organisational Wallet.

 DID Documents are resolved using a DID method.
-While the workflows presented in this RFC are agnostic to the used DID method, we use two types of DID methods as examples: `DID:key` and `DID:peer`.
+While the workflows presented in this RFC are independent of the DID method used, we use two types of DID methods as examples: `DID:key` and `DID:peer`.
 Legal and natural persons are identified using the `DID:key` method.
 The `DID:key` method allows for the creation of DIDs directly from cryptographic key pairs without relying on a trust infrastructure.
-Therefore, this RFC is independent from the selection of a concrete trust infrastructure and can be adjusted flexibly.
+Therefore, this RFC is independent of the choice of a concrete trust infrastructure and can be adapted flexibly.
-The `DID:peer` method is used for establishing secure bilateral communication channels for requesting and presenting credentials.
+The `DID:peer` method is used to establish secure bilateral communication channels for requesting and presenting credentials.
-The method encodes an ephemeral key bound to specific a DIDComm connection.
+The method encodes an ephemeral key that is bound to a specific DIDComm connection.

 ## 3.2 Trust Lists

 In order to verify verifiable credentials, the Relying Party needs a trust relationship with the Attestation Provider.
-This RFC is independent of the trust infrastructure that provides the trust anchor.
+This RFC is independent of the trust infrastructure providing the trust anchor.
-It is expected that a trust infrastructure providing trust lists is available.
+It is expected that a trust infrastructure is available to provide trust lists .
 Trust lists provide the DIDs of trusted Attestation Providers and Relying Parties.
 As a result, the wallet can verify the authenticity of the Relying Party before presenting a verifiable credential, and the Relying Party can verify the authenticity of the Attestation Provider upon presentation of the credential.

 ## 3.3 Credentials and Holder Binding

-It is expected that Organisational Credentials exhibit a high degree of complexity and interdependencies.
+Organisational Credentials are expected to have a high degree of complexity and interdependency.
-The W3C Credential Format [2] utilizes JSON-LD for expressing complex semantics in a concise but specific way.
+The W3C Credential Format [2] uses JSON-LD to express complex semantics in a concise but specific way.
-JSON-LD enables semantic interoperability by utilizing schemas that participants have agreed upon.
+JSON-LD enables semantic interoperability by using schemas agreed upon by the participants.
-As a result, present vocabularies such as the SEMIC Core Vocabularies [5] can be reused to ensure cross-border interoperability.
+As a result, existing vocabularies such as the SEMIC Core Vocabularies [5] can be reused to ensure cross-border interoperability.
-In addition, W3C Verifiable Credentials provide cryptographic flexibility so that we can take advantage of well-established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS.
+In addition, W3C Verifiable Credentials provide cryptographic flexibility so that we can take advantage of established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS.

-Verifiable Credentials include claims about legal or natural persons and are requested, stored, and presented using the Organisational Wallet.
+Verifiable Credentials contain claims about legal or natural persons and are requested, stored, and presented using the Organisational Wallet.
 An Organisational Credential is bound to a legal person by its DID.
 The Organisational Wallet can be configured to act autonomously by signing and presenting the Organisational Credential.
-Furthermore, Organisational Credentials may express the roles of natural persons in the organisation by referencing their organisation-specific DID.
+Furthermore, Organisational Credentials can express the roles of natural persons in the organisation by referencing their organisation-specific DID.
-As a result, natural persons can sign and present Organisational Credentials to prove certain roles or rights (see sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).
+As a result, natural persons can sign and present Organisational Credentials to prove certain roles or rights (see Sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).

 One of the key differences between Organisational Wallets and Personal Wallets is their availability and the need to operate autonomously.
 This requires protocols that do not require human intervention.
 The Decentralized Identity Foundation's (DIF) Wallet And Credential Interactions (WACI) DIDComm Interop Profile [1] enables autonomous credential exchange.
-In addition, it does not require an existing connection for secure communication between organisational agents.
+In addition, it establishes persistent connections for secure communication between organisational agents.

 ## 3.4 Signatory Rights

 Organisations have associated natural persons who are authorised to act on behalf of the organisation.
-These signatory rights are notified by the organisation to national commercial registers.
+These signatory rights are notified by the organisation to the national trade registers.
-The national commercial registers issue Organisational Credentials to organisations including the relevant signatory rights (see section [6.
-Issue Organisational Credential](#6-issue-organisation-credential).
+The national trade registers issue Organisational Credentials to organisations, including the corresponding signatory rights (see Section [6.
+Issue Organisational Credential](#6-issue-organisation-credential)).
 Therefore, the national commercial registers act as Attestation Providers.
 For authorisation purposes, natural persons may present the Organisational Credential to Relying Parties.
-The Organisational Credential contains a list of natural persons with signatory rights.
+The Organisational Credential contains a list of natural persons with signatory rights and their DIDs.
-This list also includes the unique identifiers of the natural persons in the form of a DID.
 By signing the credential presentation using the private key associated with a Natural Person DID that is part of the signatory list, users of the Organisational Wallet can prove to Relying Parties, that they have signatory rights.
 The Relying Party verifies the signature and associates the DID used with the signatory entry in the Organisational Credential.

-In order to include the DID in the Organisational Credential, the relevant natural persons must first register with the commercial register.
+In order to include the DID in the Organisational Credential, the relevant natural persons must first register with the trade register.
 This process involves the authentication and communication of the Natural Person DID, which is managed in the Organisational Wallet.
-Further, a Natural Person Credential is issued to enable authentication and proof of certain attributes, such as name and date of birth (see section [5.
+Further, a Natural Person Credential is issued to enable authentication and proof of certain attributes, such as name and date of birth (see Section [5.
 Issue Natural Person Credential](#5-issue-natural-person-credential)).

 ## 3.5 Power of Attorney

-Natural persons can delegate certain rights to another natural person by issuing a Power of Attorney Credential (see section [7.
+Natural persons can delegate certain rights to another natural person by issuing a Power of Attorney Credential (see Section [7.
 Issue Power of Attorney Credential](#7-issue-power-of-attorney-credential)).
 In this case, the delegator acts as an Attestation Provider within the Organisational Wallet.
 Delegates can be natural persons or machines identified by a DID.
-Typically, but not necessarily, the delegate's identity will be managed in the same Organisational Wallet as the delegator's identity if they belong to the same organisation.
+The delegate's identity is expected to be managed in the same Organisational Wallet as the delegator's identity if they belong to the same organisation.

-Power of attorney Credentials contain information about the delegation rights, such as which actions are delegated, and a provenance proof of the delegation rights.
+Power of Attorney Credentials contain information about the delegation rights, such as which actions are delegated, and a provenance proof of the delegation rights.
-For this purpose, a credential proving the delegator's rights is embedded into the Power of Attorney Credential.
+For this purpose, a credential that proves the delegator's rights is embedded into the Power of Attorney Credential.
 For example, to delegate signatory rights, the delegator would need to embed the Organisational Credential that proves his or her signatory rights.
-In addition, power of attorney can be chained by including a Power of Attorney Credential that delegates the relevant rights.
+In addition, power of attorney can be chained by embedding a Power of Attorney Credential that delegates the relevant rights.

 # 4. General concept

-An Organisational Wallet is used by a user to request, receive and presents Organisational Credentials by interacting with EAA Providers and Relying Parties.
+An Organisational Wallet is used by a user to request, receive and present credentials by interacting with EAA Providers and Relying Parties.
 Users of the Organisational Wallet are members of the organisation.
 Users can be human or system users.
 System users are defined for handling automatic use cases.
-Each user added to an Organisational Wallet gets an identity by assigning a decentralized identifier (DID).
+Each user added to an Organisational Wallet receives a Decentralised Identifier (DID).
 Cryptographic material is managed by the Organisational Wallet through a key management system.
-The user is the controller of the DID, i.e. only he has access to the private key related to his DID.
+The user is the controller of the DID, i.e. only he has access to the private key associated with their DID.
 The user's organisation-specific DID can be used to issue, request and present credentials.
-There are three types of Organisational Credentials hold in the Organisational Wallet:
+There are three types of Organisational Credentials held in the Organisational Wallet:
-* Legal person Credential: The subject of this type of credential is a legal person, i.e. a company, organisation, ...
+* Organisational Credential: The subject of this type of credential is a legal person, i.e. a company, organisation, ...
-* Natural person Credential: The subject of this type of credential is a human being.
+* Natural Person Credential: The subject of this type of credential is a human being.
 Please note that this credential is only valid in the context of the organisation.
 The Natural Person Credential is different from the PID as defined by the EUDI Wallet.
 However, the PID can be used for authentication when requesting the credential.
-* Power of attorney Credential: The subject of this type of credential is a delegation of authority from one user of the Organisational Wallet to another user.
+* Power of Attorney Credential: The subject of this type of credential is a delegation of authority from one user of the Organisational Wallet to another user.
 It is possible to refer from within one credential to another.
 This allows to describe very complex organisational structures.
 Referencing is done using the id of the subject information property.

 # 5 Issue Natural Person Credential

 ## 5.1 General

-Signatory rights ensure that the signer is recognized as a legitimate party to the contract, with the capacity to fulfill the obligations and claim benefits stipulated within the agreement.
+Signatory rights ensure that the signer of a contract is recognised as a legitimate party, with the capacity to fulfil the obligations and claim the benefits set out in the agreement.
-In legal contexts, these rights are crucial for validating the enforceability of contracts and other legal documents.
+In legal contexts, these rights are essential to validate the enforceability of contracts and other legal documents.

 Signatory rights are asserted by an EAA Provider within the Organisational Credential.

-The following snippet shows an Organisational Credential asserting signatory rights to a natural person:
+The following extract from an Organisational Credential shows the signing rights of a natural person:
 ```json
 "functionary": {
   "legalEntityId": "did:key:...",  // DID of the user with signatory rights